AEGN

 Our operation is entirely funded by our members.
 Thanks to their incredible generosity, we have the financial resources and the right people to get the job done.

 We completely rely on our members for funding for our operations.
 We are deeply grateful to the many donors who have supported us over the years.
-In 2023, we would like to thank:
+We would like to thank:

 Leading supporters $15,000 to $49,999